-(1) 1In the degree program in Public Policy and Social Change culminating in an examination for a Master of Arts degree (M. A.) program (hereinafter: Master's program) the European Credit Transfer and Accumulation System (ECTS) is used, i.e., all components of the program are allocated ECTS credit points, the number of which is in line with the student's foreseeable workload.
+(1) 1In the Quantitative Data Science Methods - Psychometrics, Econometrics and Machine Learning program culminating in an examination for a Master of Science (M. Sc.) (hereinafter: Master's program) the European Credit Transfer and Accumulation System (ECTS) is used, i.e., all components of the program are allocated ECTS credit points, the number of which is in line with the student's foreseeable workload.
 2One credit point assumes a workload for the students of 30 hours in class and in private study, unless otherwise stipulated in the module handbook.